coderrata/GoToRust/NOTES.md

 func main() {
 //...
 fmt.sprintf("Error found %s", err)
-} End // This should remove the function automatically!
+} End // This should remove any memory used by this function automatically!
 ```

 ## How to Go About It